 - Total Length of road= 1113.76 m

 - Min Width = 15.20 m

 - Max.
 Width= 34.10 m

 - Slope= 0.36%

+- Type of carriageway and condition= Rigid carriageway and the condition is good.
+MCC has taken up adding additional concrete panels on both sides.

 - Lane Configuration: 4 Lane divided carriageway, median is present from Arya Samaj road to Bunts hostel junction and later delineators are there at present.